-Most of the time, a bandage contact lens will be applied immediately after the procedure.
-This contact lens is usually worn for the first 3 to 4 days to allow the surface of the eye to heal.
-You should expect to visit your eye doctor at least a few times during the first 6 months after surgery, with the first visit being 1-3 days after surgery.
+The bandage contact lens is usually worn for the first several days to allow the surface of the eye to heal.
+You should expect to visit your eye doctor two or three times during the first three months after surgery, with the first visit being one to three days after surgery.
 Once the surface of the eye is healed, the bandage contact lens is removed.

-Your vision may fluctuate between clear and blurry for the first few weeks following surgery and you may need to wear glasses for night driving or reading until your vision stabilizes.
-Your eyes will be dry even though they do not feel that way.
-Your doctor will give you prescription eye drops to prevent infection and keep your eyes moist.
-These drops may cause a slight burn or momentary blurring of your vision upon using them.
+Your vision may fluctuate between clear and blurry for the first few weeks following surgery.
+Your eyes may be slightly dry even though they may not feel dry.
+Your doctor will give you prescription and over-the-counter eye drops to prevent infection and keep your eyes moist.
+These drops may burn or blur the vision for a moment when applied.
 Do not use any drops not approved by your ophthalmologist.

-Your vision will gradually improve, and usually will be good enough to allow you to drive a car within two to three weeks following surgery.
-Keep in mind, however, that your best vision may not be obtained for up to 6 weeks to 6 months following surgery.
+Your vision will gradually improve, and usually will be good enough to allow you to drive a car within one to two weeks following surgery.
+Keep in mind, however, that your best vision may not be obtained for up to six weeks to six months following surgery.